edisonxiang/perf/docs/proposals/perf.md

   Device numbers per Edge Node are one of `[1, 10, 20, 50, 100, 200]`.

 * Measure the throughput between KubeEdge Edge Part and device.

   Device numbers per Edge Node are one of `[1, 10, 20, 50, 100, 200]`.

+* Measure CPU and Memory Usage of KubeEdge Edge Part.

+  Device numbers per Edge Node are one of `[1, 10, 20, 50, 100, 200]`.